-A safe jobsite starts with safe drivers
+A safe jobsite starts with safe drivers - Canadian Contractor

 You might be confident in your own safety programs but what about the standards of your suppliers?
 They’re driving on and off your site in large commercial vehicles, often carrying heavy loads.
 Are they aware of the jobsite they’re driving into?
 Are they following safe braking distances and line of sight?
 Do they have their load secured?

 It might be time to become more intentional and discerning in choosing who you work with.
-The COR requires companies to ensure that the suppliers and contractors providing services to their businesses and sights have a robust safety program in place.
+COR requires companies to ensure that the suppliers and contractors providing services to their businesses and sights have a robust safety program in place.
 If they are COR certified, you can be confident that your suppliers are meeting the same safety procedures and standards as your own workers– who know how to proactively identify, evaluate and control potential hazards.
 A supplier’s actions on your properties can impact the safety of your people, your business and your reputation.
-The public sector is increasingly requiring the COR as a pre-bid qualification for contractors and suppliers.
+The public sector is increasingly requiring COR as a pre-bid qualification for contractors and suppliers.
 It will be only a matter of time before the private sector follows suit.

 Safe driving starts with safe drivers